Bible Studies & Classes

 • High School Bible Class-Sunday Morning

-On Sundays, our High School students meet in “The Lighthouse” to set aside part of our week to focus on Christ’s love and His impact in our lives together.
-This fall we will explore our relationship with our Lord using themes and clips from movies.
+On Sundays, our High School students meet in “The Lighthouse” to set aside part of our week to focus on growing in Christ’s love and His impact in our lives together.
+This spring and summer we will study various spiritual disciplines encouraged in the Bible.

 Sunday Mornings 9:30-10:30 am in The Lighthouse